vmware/vic-product/docs/user_doc/vic_vsphere_admin/ova_reg_api.md

   "pscdomain":"psc_domain"
 }</pre>

+    **NOTE**: The initialization API does not include an option to skip the installation or upgrade of the vSphere Integrated Containers plug-in for the vSphere Client.

 2. Run a `curl` command to pass the `payload.json` file to the initialization API endpoint.

     Copy the command as shown, replacing <i>vic_appliance_address</i> with the address of the appliance.<pre>curl -k -w '%{http_code}' -d @payload.json https://<i>vic_appliance_address</i>:9443/register